praekelt/vxpolls/README.rst

 vxPolls
 =======

 Simple PollManager, ResultsManager and PollResultsDashboardServer.
+The example uses the PollManager only and as a result it doesn't track results yet, however the ResultManager does that for you - it just needs to be hooked up.

 Installation
 ------------